JohnPaquete/cis4800A2/README.md

 To compile you must install the freeGlut and OpenGl libraries then type make in the command line.

-The makefile contains the code to compile for both Linux and MacOs, just uncomment the desired line.
+The makefile contains the code to compile for both Linux and MacOs, just uncomment the desired line then swap the comments in the headers in a.c

 To run type ./a <input file>